renatawong/renatawong.github.io/_pages/join-us.md

 ## Broad research areas of the Lab:

 1. Quantum computing and quantum information (including quantum machine learning)
+2. Physics-informed machine learning (particularly suitable for physics students)
-2. Artificial intelligence for medical applications
+3. Artificial intelligence for medical applications (medical doctors are also welcome)

 ## Benefits of joining our Lab: